QA Engineering • DevOps

 Overview

 As a developer or QA engineer, how much time do you lose switching between your IDE and your CI/CD dashboard?
-The Playwright Test Results Badge is a lightweight Chrome extension designed to eliminate that friction.
-Instead of digging through 100MB logs, you get an instant visual summary of your test status directly in your browser toolbar.
-New in v1.4: Full AWS S3 support with comprehensive setup instructions, alongside existing GitHub Pages support, giving you complete flexibility in where you store your test results.
+The Playwright Browser Extension is a lightweight Chrome extension that helps you quickly see your Playwright test status directly from your browser toolbar.
+Version 1.8 introduces failed test details directly in the popup and dark/light mode support, alongside AWS S3 and GitHub Pages integration, giving you complete flexibility in where you store your test results.

 Who is this for?